OUR MAN IN VIETNAM: THE COLOR PHOTOGRAPHY OF LARRY BURROWS

 A photograph of people at war has a congenital connection to the dying and the dead that is the great strength of this kind of work, while also its primary weakness, since it cannot usually move from this trauma to another level of understanding.
 The poetry is intense but frozen.
 War pictures don’t have the benefit of the narrative trajectory provided by novels, history books or films.
 The traumatic photograph is an open and shut case with clues but no resolution.
 Most photographers accept those limitations and work within them.
 Some, like Burrows, consciously attack the problem bringing into play the various conventions of photographic aesthetics creating a highly complex image – a kind of meta-image – that is as tightly constructed as the mis-en-scene of any of the films made by pampered Hollywood directors who used Burrows’ work as a visual reference guide.
 The desire to present the world in images leads certain artists like Burrows to the conclusion that the world is vital, un-contained and unknowable, whereas a work of art is fixed and bounded on all sides by intentionality.
 Artists like Burrows want to include that aspect of the un-contained and the unknowable in their work through a reciprocity of directions that remain in tension - unresolved and ungovernable (a favorite strategy of Picasso among others).
 This is Ulrich Baer: “We need to return to a concept of aura that may permit us to partially recover the troubling realities potentially lingering in photographs of historical trauma.”
 Ulrich Baer’s argument here is – much like Barthes again– an attempt to come to grips with the obvious emotional power of photographs and to understand the conventions that govern them.

-In the sciences this proposition was once called "logical positivism" and was discarded in the early 20th century, principally by two men: Kurt Gödel and Werner Heisenberg with their respective Incompleteness Proof and Uncertainty Principle.
+In the sciences this proposition - towards an objective narrative - was once called "logical positivism" and was discarded in the early 20th century, principally by two men: Kurt Gödel and Werner Heisenberg with their respective Incompleteness Proof and Uncertainty Principle.
 Gödel in particular destroyed the idea that a system could ever claim to be complete and explain itself rigorously, consistently and completely.
 Before Gödel and Heisenberg mathematicians and scientists actually believed that the nature of the infinite lay within the reach of finite formal systems.
 David Hilbert, the major proponent of logical positivism in the early 20th century, put it in terms that apply equally to formalists in the world of art, then and now: "Mathematics is a game played according to certain simple rules with meaningless marks on paper."
 Meaningless in this case means simply that the marks are agreed upon by a certain group - like the colored chips in a board game - but such chips are meaningless outside of the game, in the world of reality.
 When the California artist Ed Ruscha, at a Metropolitan Museum of Art get together in his honor, at the beginning of the 21st century, stated that "A painting is just a picture with paint" or when Frank Stella said that "what you see is what you see" they were, knowingly or not, stating axioms of logical positivism, but applied to art.
 For Hilbert mathematicians are not in the business of discovering descriptive truths, but of manipulating the mechanical rules of self-enclosed formal systems that are complex enough to test the skills and intelligence of the scientist.
 In short they believed that math is syntactic and without any necessary descriptive content - mathematics is about mathematics, and art is about art.
 For Gödel mathematics was a fundamentally descriptive language that described "reality" - not necessarily the quotidian "reality" that we humans are accustomed to (far from it!) - but "reality" nonetheless.
 The inevitable result of Gödel's ideas would be the inclusion, or re-inclusion, of incompleteness, paradox, contradiction and the unknown, or the metaphysical.
 It is ironic that as mathematics and the sciences discarded the "purity" of rational systems (1930 - the year of Gödel's Proof) the arts - at least within the institutions established in the West - picked it up via various "isms" and theories - many that persist to the present - the results are visible today in any art museum, gallery or art trade magazine.

 Both Tagg and Morris are uneasy about photography for good reason, as the more complex and emotionally loaded images usually resist the summarizing “truths” and facile categorical summations that writers are so fond of.
 Not only do they resist them, but they are immune.
 How images do this remains to be explored.
 Theories inevitably have their counter-theories but Milan Kundera succinctly and playfully calls those academic ideas “misomusi” (a detestation of the muses) that sums it up beautifully.
 While fine artists such as Gegory Crewdson, Richard Mosse or Jeff Wall have explored these ideas in their fine art photographic practice, using the tableau format employed by Burrows as partial inspiration, they have not done anything with photography but place their work within already established narratives of "Art" as dictated by the state through its institutions.
 Crewdson, Mosse or Wall are not dealing with "reality" but rather with discursive, conceptual, syntactic systems, in order that their photographs may be seen as "Art" as a matter of course.
 This has been, and continues to be, the established tradition within art institutions.
 The historian Susie Linfield beautifully articulates a brief and succinct counter-argument to Tagg, Morris, etc: "...those who have suffered through violent upheavals have much to tell us, and they have gone to extraordinary lengths to do so...they smuggled messages and photographs out of the camps, though every hope of survival had been smashed..they beseeched us to know who they were; to acknowledge - and to stop - the crimes committed against them; to find out how they had lived and died (and how different their lives were from their deaths!)."(17)